 A page from the No Racist Idols digital zine by Josue Ramirez.

-This is one of many racist monuments in the Rio Grande Valley region.
-In our community, that is the majority of people of color and indigenous people, you can still find buildings dedicated to white supremacists like Robert E. Lee on Texas Southmost College (TSC) Brownsville campus and racist sayings like the “redskins” mascot in Donna, TX.
+Our community is home to the majority of people of color and indigenous people.
+Yet, you can still find buildings dedicated to white supremacists like Robert E. Lee on Texas Southmost College (TSC) Brownsville campus and racist sayings like the “redskins” mascot in Donna, TX.
 That’s why locals are continuing this movement to reclaim the region and educate the public about the racist history.

-Check out this document with a list of all the buildings, monuments, and mascots and the elected officials you can contact with the power to make that change.
+Check out this webpage with a list of all the buildings, monuments, and mascots dedicated to racists that we need to remove!